 What are the secrets of media training?
 How do you prep a CEO, a celebrity or author for a tough interview?

-Now, Cameron reveals the tricks of his trade in OFF THE RECORD.
+Now, Jim reveals the tricks of his trade in OFF THE RECORD.
 He promises that all of the stories are true, but “the names have been changed to protect the guilty.”

-In addition to media consulting, Cameron writes a weekly newspaper column, “Getting There,” for the eight daily and 14 weekly newspapers published by Hearst CT Media across the state.
+In addition to media consulting, Jim writes a weekly newspaper column, “Getting There,” for the eight daily and 14 weekly newspapers published by Hearst Connecticut Media across the state.
 A resident of Darien, CT, Jim is a long time advocate for rail commuters and founder of Connecticut’s Commuter Action Group.

 Praise for OFF THE RECORD and Jim Cameron